realvizu/NsDepCop/doc/Help.md

 `<Allowed From="MyNamespace" To="*" />` | **MyNamespace** can depend on **any namespace** `<Allowed From="MyNamespace" To="." />` | **MyNamespace** can depend on the **global namespace**

-### Blacklisting
+### Denylisting
 * The **`<Disallowed From="N1" To="N2"/>`** config element defines that **N1** namespace **must not** depend on **N2** namespace.
-* To implement the blacklisting behavior, you also have to define an "allow all" rule, otherwise no dependency will be allowed.
+* To implement the denylisting behavior, you also have to define an "allow all" rule, otherwise no dependency will be allowed.
 * Only those dependencies are allowed that has a matching "Allowed" rule and no match with any of the "Disallowed" rules.
 * You can specify any number of "Allowed" and "Disallowed" rules in any order.
 * If both an "Allowed" and a "Disallowed" rule are matched then "Disallowed" is the "stronger".